What You Can Do

 - Rinse and scrub vases and other indoor water containers weekly.

-A quick reference has been created which explain species-specific information and the types of illness associated with certain mosquitoes.
-The mosquito chart also includes informative details such as mosquito behaviors, transmission cycle, symptoms, and other important things to know.
+Learn more about mosquitoes from our mosquito chart Opens a New Window. which explains species-specific information and the types of illness associated with certain mosquitoes.
+It also includes information on mosquito behaviors, transmission cycle, mosquito-borne illness symptoms and other important things to know.